assen-totin/cdn/README.md

 To enable the in-memory cache of metadata, set the `cdn_cache_size` to the desired amount in MB; default value is 0 (meaning cache is disabled).
 Each cached entry consumes around 3 KB of memory (when the allocated amount is exhausted, oldest entry will be evicted from the cache).

+NB: The cache is global (for all CDN instances that have it enabled), so its size will only be set once - therefore, if you want to use the cache for multiple CDN instances, make sure you have the same size set in each one (this will be the shared global cache size).

 ## MySQL

 This transport is only useful when request type is set to `mysql`.